Veterans Burial Allowance

 Military funeral Flag Presentation

-VA burial allowances are cash allowances paid to an eligible veteran's family to help defray burial and funeral costs.
-VA will pay a different amount depending on whether the death was considered service-connected or not, or if the veteran was hospitalized by the VA at the time of death.
+Department of Veterans Affairs burial allowances are cash allowances paid to an eligible veteran's family to help defray burial and funeral costs.
+VA will pay a different amount depending on whether the death was considered service-connected or if the veteran was hospitalized by VA at the time of death.

-1. a burial (including cremation) and funeral expense allowance
+1. A burial and funeral expense allowance, including cremation

-2. a plot interment allowance - the cost of placing the remains into a final resting place
+2. A plot interment allowance to place the remains into a final resting place

 Amounts Payable

-VA Hospitalized Veteran - If the veteran was hospitalized by VA when they died, VA will pay a $893 burial allowance and $893 for a plot.
+VA Hospitalized Veteran: If the veteran died while hospitalized by VA, the agency will pay a $948 burial allowance and $948 for a plot.

-Indigent Veteran With No Next-of-Kin - The VA will furnish either a casket or cremation urn for interment in either a national, state, or tribal veterans cemetery.
+Indigent Veteran with No Next-of-Kin: VA will furnish either a casket or cremation urn for interment in either a national, state, or tribal veterans cemetery.

 Eligibility

-The veteran must have been discharged under conditions other than dishonorable, and they must have:
+The veteran must have been discharged under conditions other than dishonorable, and one of the following must be true.
+The veteran:

-• Been receiving VA pension or compensation at the time of death;
+• Had been receiving VA pension or compensation at the time of death

-• Been entitled to receive VA pension or compensation, but chose to receive their full military retirement or disability pay instead;
+• Had been entitled to receive VA pension or compensation but chose to receive full military retirement or disability pay instead

 Who Can Receive the Benefit